CALL NOW FOR A FREE CONSULTATION:877-308-2128

 Statute of Limitations

-The statute of limitations under California’s Lemon Law may be four years from the date of purchase or can be four years from the date the consumer knew the vehicle was a “lemon” or should have known it was a “lemon.”
-So, as soon as you start noticing the defect, take it to a mechanic and begin the repair process.
-Be sure to keep all repair receipts, work orders, and spare parts so you can prove that you’ve made a reasonable number of attempts to get the defect fixed.
+The statute of limitations under California’s Lemon Law is four years from the date of purchase or four years from the date the consumer knew the vehicle was a “lemon” or should have known it was a “lemon.”
+So, as soon as you notice the defect, take it to a mechanic and begin the repair process.
+Be sure to keep all repair receipts, work orders, and spare parts to prove that you’ve made a reasonable number of attempts to fix the defect.
 Then call our used car lemon law attorney in California right away.

 The Best Used Car Lemon Law Lawyers in California